20 Free Summer Programs for High School Students

 Application Deadline: March 15, 2024

-Dates: 5-6 weeks in the summer, depending on the research project and the schedule of the researchers.
+Dates: 5-6 weeks in the summer, depending on the research project and the researchers' schedules.
 Each research project has its own schedule.
 Interns work full-time, Monday to Friday, with no weekend activities.

-MITES Summer is a prestigious, fairly competitive program, offering students the opportunity to dive into a range of STEM subjects.
-Students take one math course, one life sciences course, one physics course, one humanities course, and one project-based elective course.
+MITES Summer is a highly competitive program that offers students the opportunity to dive into a range of STEM subjects.
+Students take one math, one life sciences, one physics, one humanities, and one project-based elective course.
 Scholars are placed into the math, life sciences, and physics courses based on their knowledge and skills.
 In the past, elective courses have included Engineering Design, Architecture, Machine Learning, and Electronics.
 Students keen on engineering can pick courses suited to their interests!'

-The program also includes social activities, events, lab tours, and admissions counseling for students to gain a deeper insight into the field and what to expect from a career in engineering.
+The program also includes social activities, events, lab tours, and admissions counseling to help students gain deeper insight into the field and what to expect from a career in engineering.
 This program takes in around 80-100 students annually.
-Selected students will learn from experts and MITES alumni, while participating in immersive classes, workshops, recitations, and field visits.
+Selected students will learn from experts and MITES alumni while participating in immersive classes, workshops, recitations, and field visits.
 Students will receive a written evaluation at the end.

 Location: MIT campus, Cambridge, MA.
 This is a residential program!